Engineering

 ENGR 213 Introduction to C Programming for Engineers (Units: 3)

-Prerequisite: MATH 226* and ENGR 212* or equivalent with grades of C or better.
+Prerequisite: MATH 226* or equivalent with a grade of C or better; ENGR 212* or equivalent with a grade of C- or better.

 Introduction to C programming; defining and analyzing problems; design of algorithms; implementation, testing, debugging, maintenance and documentation of programs; coverage of basic algorithms, programming concepts, and data types; C programming of microcontrollers.
 (Plus-minus letter grade only)